Alka-Seltzer Plus Flu / Body Side Effects

 33. Zimmerman HJ, Maddrey WC "Acetaminophen (paracetamol) hepatotoxicity with regular intake of alcohol: analysis of instances of therapeutic misadventure."
 Hepatology 22 (1995): 767-73

-Not all side effects for Alka-Seltzer Plus Flu / Body may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Alka-Seltzer Plus Flu / Body may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Alka-Seltzer Plus Flu/Body (acetaminophen / dextromethorphan / pseudoephedrine)